-Data-sharing is encouraged by all UK Funding Councils.
-They ask that wherever possible data and data records should be made available with as few restrictions as possible.
+Data-sharing is encouraged by all UK Funding Councils and the University's Research Data Management Policy.
+Wherever possible data and data records should be made available with as few restrictions as possible.
+Sharing your data:

 Where sharing data is a requirement, the time of the release can be linked to a number of different points in the data life-cycle.
 These can include

 For more information on how and what to share after the end of the research project, see below.

 There are some good reasons not to share data openly

 Often you can still share personal or pseudonymised information ethically with other researchers if the original participants where made informed.
 See the UK Data Archive’s Consent and Ethics section for more information and advice.

 You may not want to share data immediately on initial publication as you still have extra research to do on the dataset and don't want to be scooped.
 Funders recognise the right for researchers to have a period of privileged access to the data they have collected.
 Typically data would be shared in a repository which allows for embargo periods (the University's institutional repository does support embargoes).
 The metadata record would be publicly available but the data itself would not be released until after the embargo period ends.

 You may not always deposit or store data locally.
 For instance, you may be working on a collaborative project where the other partner is the lead organisation.
 In this case you may be required to deposit data using their services and this should have been agreed at the start of any project.
 Seek guidance on collaborative agreements from your contact in Research & Innovation Services.

 Your funder may also require that you deposit data in a particular repository.
 Where this is the case, you should create a record in Pure with a link to where the data is held.

 Research data is only useful if the data can be read and understood.